iShares MSCI Emerging Markets ETF (NYSEARCA:EEM) Shares Sold by Parsec Financial Management Inc.

-Parsec Financial Management Inc. reduced its stake in shares of iShares MSCI Emerging Markets ETF (NYSEARCA:EEM) by 5.9% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 58,050 shares of the exchange traded fund’s stock after selling 3,650 shares during the quarter.
-Parsec Financial Management Inc.’s holdings in iShares MSCI Emerging Markets ETF were worth $3,096,000 as of its most recent filing with the Securities and Exchange Commission.
+Parsec Financial Management Inc. lowered its stake in iShares MSCI Emerging Markets ETF (NYSEARCA:EEM) by 5.9% during the first quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 58,050 shares of the exchange traded fund’s stock after selling 3,650 shares during the quarter.
+Parsec Financial Management Inc.’s holdings in iShares MSCI Emerging Markets ETF were worth $3,096,000 as of its most recent filing with the SEC.

-A number of other institutional investors also recently modified their holdings of the business.
-Charles Schwab Investment Management Inc. lifted its holdings in shares of iShares MSCI Emerging Markets ETF by 42.0% in the third quarter.
-Charles Schwab Investment Management Inc. now owns 13,281 shares of the exchange traded fund’s stock valued at $586,000 after purchasing an additional 3,926 shares in the last quarter.
-Wealth Alliance grew its holdings in iShares MSCI Emerging Markets ETF by 4.0% during the 3rd quarter.
-Wealth Alliance now owns 7,805 shares of the exchange traded fund’s stock valued at $344,000 after buying an additional 298 shares during the last quarter.
-Bank of Stockton increased its stake in iShares MSCI Emerging Markets ETF by 8.7% in the third quarter.
-Bank of Stockton now owns 33,265 shares of the exchange traded fund’s stock valued at $1,466,000 after purchasing an additional 2,656 shares during the last quarter.
-Pekin Hardy Strauss Inc. purchased a new position in iShares MSCI Emerging Markets ETF during the third quarter worth about $215,000.
-Finally, Bay Colony Advisory Group Inc d b a Bay Colony Advisors boosted its stake in iShares MSCI Emerging Markets ETF by 2.0% in the 3rd quarter.
-Bay Colony Advisory Group Inc d b a Bay Colony Advisors now owns 15,403 shares of the exchange traded fund’s stock worth $679,000 after buying an additional 301 shares during the last quarter.
-77.63% of the stock is owned by institutional investors.
+A number of other large investors also recently made changes to their positions in the business.
+Morgan Stanley boosted its holdings in shares of iShares MSCI Emerging Markets ETF by 25.0% in the 4th quarter.
+Morgan Stanley now owns 39,828,787 shares of the exchange traded fund’s stock valued at $2,057,953,000 after purchasing an additional 7,973,660 shares during the last quarter.
+Retirement Systems of Alabama increased its position in shares of iShares MSCI Emerging Markets ETF by 0.5% during the first quarter.
+Retirement Systems of Alabama now owns 16,714,526 shares of the exchange traded fund’s stock worth $891,553,000 after acquiring an additional 90,576 shares during the last quarter.
+Varma Mutual Pension Insurance Co lifted its stake in shares of iShares MSCI Emerging Markets ETF by 3,042.5% in the fourth quarter.
+Varma Mutual Pension Insurance Co now owns 9,959,496 shares of the exchange traded fund’s stock worth $514,607,000 after acquiring an additional 9,642,566 shares in the last quarter.
+Northern Trust Corp boosted its stake in shares of iShares MSCI Emerging Markets ETF by 143.6% during the 4th quarter.
+Northern Trust Corp now owns 8,513,154 shares of the exchange traded fund’s stock valued at $439,875,000 after buying an additional 5,018,077 shares during the last quarter.
+Finally, Sei Investments Co. raised its holdings in iShares MSCI Emerging Markets ETF by 14,685.9% in the third quarter.
+Sei Investments Co. now owns 8,140,503 shares of the exchange traded fund’s stock valued at $358,915,000 after acquiring an additional 8,085,447 shares in the last quarter.
+Hedge funds and other institutional investors own 77.63% of the company’s stock.

 iShares MSCI Emerging Markets ETF, formerly iShares MSCI Emerging Markets Index Fund (the Fund), seeks investment results that correspond generally to the price and yield performance of publicly traded equity securities in global emerging markets, as measured by the MSCI Emerging Markets Index (the Index).